-What is Information Architecture (IA)?
+What is Information Architecture?

 What is Interaction Design?

-What kind of UX designer would you like to be?
+3. What kind of UX designer would you like to be?

-Are you ready to start thinking like a UX designer?
+4. Practical exercise: Are you ready to start thinking like a UX designer?

 Not sure where to start?
 Some of my favorite luminaries of UX include Jeff Gothelf, Yael Levey, Sarah Doody, Jared Spool, Jesse Showalter, and pretty much anyone from IDEO.

-Trigger happy follow-finger?
-Head over to CareerFoundry on YouTube for more free video tutorials.
-That’s it from me for now.
-In the next tutorial, real-life UX design Mentor and all-round good guy Tobias will take you through the soft and hard skills required to make it as a truly great UX designer.
+That marks the end of today’s tutorial, and the halfway point of this course!
+In the next tutorial, UX design expert and mentor Tobias Treppmann will take you through the soft and hard skills required to make it as a truly great UX designer.
 Don’t forget—the interactive quiz awaits you below!

 Take the quiz below to make sure you've learned all the important information—and that it really sticks!